Champ family papers

 The collection contains the papers from the George H. Champ and Frederick P. Champ families.
 These papers include Frederick P. Champ's college correspondence, material from St. John's Episcopal Church of Logan, and financial and personal records from Frances, Frederick, George, Winton, and Mary Champ.

 A large portion of the material is the personal papers of Frederick P. Champ, including material from Frederick Champ's business ventures, including the Cache Valley Banking Company, Walker Bank and Trust, Champ Investment Company, and the Utah Mortgage and Loan Corporation.
-Also materials on the activities of St. John's Church.
-Champ family papers include materials concerning George "Herbert" Champ, Mary Knox Champ, and H. Merle Smith.
-Frances Winton Champ's correspondence, and personal papers including materials concerning her involvement with the Utah Branch Christian Women's Auxiliary, Las Encinas Sanitarium, etc. (Box 16-33)
+Also included are materials on the activities of St. John's Church.
+Champ family papers include materials concerning George Herbert Champ, Mary Knox Champ, and H. Merle Smith.
+Frances Winton Champ's correspondence and personal papers include materials concerning her involvement with the Utah Branch Christian Women's Auxiliary, Las Encinas Sanitarium, etc. (Box 16-33).

-Researcher Note: USU Special Collection also contains the papers of the Utah Mortgage & Loan Corporation started by Champ in 1892.
-These materials have been cataloged as COLL MSS 131: The Utah Mortgage & Loan Corporation Papers.
-Photographs from boxes 10, 60, and 63 were removed and placed in the Champ Family Photograph Collection P0354.
+Researcher Note: USU Special Collection and Archives also contains the papers of the Utah Mortgage & Loan Corporation started by Champ in 1892.
+These materials have been cataloged as COLL MSS 131: The Utah Mortgage & Loan Corporation papers.
+Photographs from boxes 10, 60, and 63 were removed and placed in the Champ Family photograph collection, P0354.

 Dates